highonskooma/youtube-music-scrobbler/README.md

 # YOUTUBE MUSIC LAST.FM SCROBBLER

-The YouTube Music Last.fm Scrobbler is a Python application that fetches your YouTube Music listening history from the last 24 hours and scrobbles it to Last.fm.
+The YouTube Music Last.fm Scrobbler is a Python application that fetches your YouTube Music listening history from the last 7 days and scrobbles it to Last.fm.
 This project offers two versions with different approaches and capabilities.

 ## 📋 Available Versions